 Note: The dialing ratio of an auto-dialer is the number of contacts dialed per single agent.
 For example, if you set the dialing ratio to 3:1, the dialer dials the next three phone numbers in the list for a single free agent.

 A predictive dialer is an automated outbound dialing system that is designed to increase the efficiency of agents.
 A predictive dialer calls a list of numbers and connects only live calls to the agents.
 This process ensures that no time is wasted waiting for dial tones or on invalid numbers.

 A predictive dialer is perfect for high-volume calling campaigns.

 A predictive dialer algorithm analyzes the talk time, ring time, and database accuracy to determine the calling ratio.
 It also scales down the ratio if the abandoned call rates go up.

-Similar to power dialers, in predictive dialers, you can either hang up or play a recorded message for dropped calls too.
+Similar to power dialers, in a predictive dialer, you can either hang up or play a recorded message for dropped calls too.
 Moreover, some smarter solutions even detect answering machines and automatically drop a voicemail message.
 However, these options are only available in some call center solutions (like CallHub).